 Christine Roher is a freelance writer in San Francisco.
 She has always loved an adventure — whether it’s camping in the Redwoods or touring the Taj Mahal.
 Her favorite travel companion is her daughter.

 Ciao Bambino’s Family Vacation Planning Service plans trips all over the world.
 The service includes accommodation booking, activity recommendations, guide referrals, logistics advice, and itinerary development.
-Request assistance on My Trip Planner.
+Request assistance on our Connect with a Travel Advisor page.

 Editor’s Note: Photos by Christine Roher